fbacher/service.kodi.tts/SETUP.md

 ## Install Addons

-First, install the latest released version of Kodi.
+First, it is highly recommended to install the latest released version of Kodi, (21.2) although there are no known issues with using 21.0.1

 Next, install the Kodi TTS addon as well as its dependents.
 Since this Alpha release is not available from the Kodi repository, you will have to manually download and